 After the flight attendant cleared my dinner tray, he came back around with dessert.
 I opted for the mint chocolate chip ice cream, which came in its own glass with a pirouette and chocolate on the side.
 Much better than throwing a single-serve carton of ice cream in economy class.

-While I thought the preemptive OJ was awesome, Taryn was less impressed.
+While I thought the preemptive OJ was awesome, my wife was less impressed.
 That’s because she accidentally kicked the OJ off the shelf while she was waking up since she didn’t know the flight attendant set it there while she was sleeping.
-So while I was enjoying my glass of orange juice, Taryn was cleaning up spilled OJ off of her blanket and pillow.
+So while I was enjoying my glass of orange juice, my wife was cleaning up spilled OJ off of her blanket and pillow.
 At least it happened AFTER her her night of sleeping?

-Shortly after Taryn cleaned up the orange juice, the flight attendant served us breakfast.
+Shortly after my wife leaned up the orange juice, the flight attendant served us breakfast.
 While dinner can be hit or miss, I feel like plane breakfast is always easier.
 The fruit was fresh, the biscuit had adequate flakiness, and the omelet, sausage, and potatoes were just fine.
 I really hate arriving hungry after a long flight, and this breakfast easily held me over until lunch.

 About 45 minutes after the flight attendant cleared our trays, we landed in Chile.
 There’s only a one hour difference between DC and Santiago, so we were spared from jet lag and well-rested after managing real sleep on our overnight flight.